-The Family Case Management (FCM) program serves pregnant women, infants, and children with high risk medical conditions, DCFS wards of the state, and pregnant and parenting teens.
-If you are pregnant, have a child under the age of one, are on Medicaid, or part of a low-income family you may be eligible.
+The Family Case Management (FCM) program serves pregnant women and infants.
+If you are pregnant, have a child under the age of one, or on Medicaid or part of a low-income family, you may be eligible.
 The Family Case Management program can help with:

-- Finding a doctor for you prenatal care to make sure you have a healthy baby.
+- Finding a doctor for your prenatal care to make sure you have a healthy baby.

 - Understand the importance of prenatal care.

-- Learn the signs and symptoms of 0-term labor.
+- Learning the signs & symptoms of zero-term labor.

-- Assist pregnant women in obtaining medical cards.
+- Assisting pregnant women in obtaining medical cards.

-FCM CONSIST OF THREE PROGRAMS THAT SERVES EAST ST. LOUIS, BROOKLYN, PARTS OF CASEYVILLE, FAIRMOUNT CITY, WASHINGTON PARK, ALORTON, CENTREVILLE, AND CAHOKIA.
-THESE PROGRAMS ARE:
+FCM SERVES EAST ST. LOUIS, BROOKLYN, PARTS OF CASEYVILLE, FAIRMOUNT CITY, WASHINGTON PARK, ALORTON, CENTREVILLE, AND CAHOKIA.